Google has announced that they’re penalizing sites that use an interruptive pop-up, especially those that cover a significant amount of content.

 3. Lasso them with a Surprise Super Secret Offer

-This variation of the exit intent pop-up is essentially a last chance to engage and convert, where you offer a special download, discount, or another high value goody.
+This variation of the exit intent pop-up is essentially the last chance to engage and convert, where you offer a special download, discount, or another high-value goody.
 Run it as part of a campaign, don’t run it all the time, and mix them up a bit so regular visitors don’t get bored with them.

 Before closing, I’d like to talk a bit more about those big publishers.
 Will they accept a possible algorithmic rankings reduction considering they are so highly rated, the reduction would need to be absolutely massive to have any real effect?
 Or will they sue for damages?
 Those ads must be making them money.
 Just what’s it worth to keep them?

 In a recent web discussion between John Meilleur of Google and several well-respected SEOs about the coming penalty, there appeared to be some degree of foggery around how and where the penalty would be applied (not a big surprise – Google is often vague about these things so that black hatters have a tougher time circumventing the algo), many assuming it would be done algorithmically vs by manual action.